AqwamCreates/DataPredict/docs/API/Others/ModelParametersMerger.md

 * Model: The model object needed to perform certain merges.

 * modelType: The type where the model falls under.
-Available options are "regression" and "classification".
+Available options are "regression", "classification" and "clustering".

 * mergeType: Sets how a new ModelParameters is generated from given multiple ModelParameters.
 Available options are "average", "weightedAverage" and "best".